The 9 Best Reasons for Getting an MBA Degree

 There are numerous angles and aspects of a business — some you may enjoy and find more relevant than others.
 That’s why you can choose to focus on one of many types of MBA concentrations.

-Some of your options include:
+Some of your concentration options include:

 If you prefer, you could follow a general MBA track instead and use your business electives to explore multiple areas of interest.

 No matter what type of MBA you pursue, you'll want to be sure it's earned accreditation.
-For example, SNHU's MBA program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+For example, SNHU's program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 MBA Program Requirements

-A blue infographic piece with the text Choose from 15+ MBA ConcentrationsA bachelor’s level education is the general prerequisite to the MBA application process.
+A bachelor’s-level education is the general prerequisite to the MBA application.
 From there, every institution has its own application and admission process.

 SNHU’s MBA, for example, requires seven core courses that weave together different areas of business for a holistic point of view on overarching matters of a business.
 In addition, there may be a handful of business electives you can allocate to a specific concentration or choose to cherry-pick among a range of classes.

-So, Is It Worth It to Get an MBA?
+So, is It Worth It to Get an MBA?

 “If you want to advance in your career, or even just do it for yourself, I will say an MBA is more than worth it,” Malik said.
 “Going back to school will likely be the hardest part for most people, but once you see that degree in the mail and all the doors it unlocks for you, you will only be remiss you didn’t do it sooner.”

-MBA programs can help you upskill, supporting your development of hard and soft skills that transfer to the workplace.
 “For someone who is looking to get into management, my MBA courses definitely gave me new skills and knowledge base,” Malik said.
 “From a refresher on basic finance and accounting skills to learning how various business laws and compliance policies work to (an) in-depth understanding of IT infrastructure and current healthcare informatics trends, the skills learned throughout the program are really invaluable.”

 Discover more about SNHU’s online MBA programs: Find out what courses you'll take, skills you’ll learn and how to request information about the program.